rackerlabs/rackspace-how-to/content/cloud-files/getting-started-with-cloud-files-streaming.md

 ### Get the container's streaming URLs

-After your container is CDN-enabled, use the following steps to get the container's streaming URLs.
+After your container is CDN-enabled, use the following steps to get the container's streaming URLs:

 1. Log in to the [Cloud Control Panel](https://login.rackspace.com/).
 2. In the top navigation bar, select **Product > Rackspace Cloud**.